 Find out how to keep the heat in your greenhouse in winter.

-Just make sure your plants get plenty of light, as natural levels are low in winter.
-Remove any shading material and clean the glass to maximise the available light.
+The main consideration is to make sure your plants get plenty of light, as natural light levels are low in winter.
+Remove any shading material and clean the glass to maximise available light.

 The following plants are all ideal for growing in a cold greenhouse through autumn and winter.